-Prior to construction (any ground-disturbing activities) and staging of materials and equipment, the contractor's archaeologist will prepare a geospatial data layer identifying the locations of all known archaeological resources and historic built resources that require avoidance or protection, and areas of archaeological sensitivity that require monitoring within the area of potential effects (APE).
-The contractor's archaeologist, who meets the Secretary of the Interior's (SOI) Professional Qualification Standards provided in 36 Code of Federal Regulations (C.F.R.)
-Part 61, will use, as appropriate, a combination of the following: known locations of archaeological sites and historic built resources, tribal consultation, landforms, depositional processes, distance to water, mapping provided in the archaeological treatment plan (ATP), or historic mapping.
-This mapping is to be updated as the design progresses if it results in an expansion of the APE, including temporary construction easements and new laydown and access areas.
-This mapping will be used to develop an archaeological monitoring plan to be prepared by the contractor's archaeologist, and upon approval by the Authority, implemented by the contractor's archaeologist.
-When design is sufficiently advanced, a geospatial data layer will be produced by the contractor overlaying the locations of all known archaeological resources and historic built resources within the APE, for which avoidance or protection measures are necessary, and all archaeologically sensitive areas, for which monitoring is required.
+Prior to construction (any ground-disturbing activities) and staging of materials and equipment, the contractor's archaeologist or geoarchaeologist would prepare a geospatial data layer identifying the locations of all known archaeological resources and built historic resources that require avoidance or protection, and areas of archaeological sensitivity that require monitoring within the area of potential effect (APE).
+The contractor's archaeologist, who meets the Secretary of the Interior's (SOI's) Professional Qualifications Standards provided in 36 Code of Federal Regulations (C.F.R.)
+Part 61, is to use, as appropriate, a combination of the following: known locations of archaeological sites and built historic properties, tribal consultation, landforms, depositional processes, distance to water, mapping provided in the archaeological treatment plan, or historic mapping.
+This mapping is to be updated as the design progresses if it results in an expansion of the area of ground disturbance/APE, including temporary construction easements and new laydown and access areas.
+This mapping would be used to develop an archaeological monitoring plan to be prepared by the contractor's archaeologist, and upon approval by the Authority, implemented by the contractor's archaeologist.
+When design is sufficiently advanced, a geospatial data layer would be produced by the contractor overlaying the locations of all known archaeological resources and built historic resources within the APE. for which avoidance measures are necessary, and all archaeologically sensitive areas, for which monitoring is required.